LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

    Weave Net, Yes, Hard, Medium, 3, No, Yes, Manage mesh networks Weave Net (Encrypted), Yes, Hard, High, 3, Yes, Yes, Secure networks

+Recommended CNI plugins for each use case:

+-  Proof-of-concept = kubenet.
+It is built into Kubernetes and does not require any additional setup.
+-  Home lab = Flannel.
+Easy to setup and provides container network separation.
+-  Work lab = Canal.
+It expands upond Flannel by adding support for other features such as the  NetworkPolicy API.
+-  Encryption = Weave Net.
+Designed to be scalable and secure.

 Legacy plugins that are no longer maintained:

 -  Romana